Michael-F-Bryan/rust-ffi-guide/book/dynamic_loading.md

 way of actually loading plugins at runtime.
 We'll use a simple [file dialog] and button for this.

+> **TODO:** Once the main UI is done, step through adding a "load plugin" button
+> and hooking it up to the plugin manager.

 ## Lets Make A Plugin